AmirRezaM75/note-laravel-queues-in-action/02-sending_email_verification_messages.md

 The `created_at` column will hold the timestamp of when the job was dispatched to the queue.

-# Sending email verification messages
+# Sending Email Verification Messages

 Create a job to send email verification notification: